FanPoints/server-js/docs/partners/configuration.md

 });
 ```

-## Configuration for Loyalty Program Owners and Partners
+## Configuring Partners and Loyalty Programs

 You can also configure the client to interact with both loyalty programs and partners: